 - Modify the bathroom – Install grab bars, purchase non-slip flooring/bath mats and use bathing aids to reduce fall risk.

-- Keep bathroom items in reach – This reduces fall risk as the patient does not need to get up during the shower to obtain these items.
+- Keep bathroom items in reach -This reduces fall risk as your loved one does not need to get up during the shower to obtain these items.

 - Purchase liquid soap – It is easier to dispense (e.g. on a sponge or washcloth), compared to using a bar soap which is easy to drop.

 - Dry the floor, wear non-slip socks/shoes – Do this before your loved one walks out of the shower.
-Ensure that your patient is walking on dry ground, to prevent slips and falls.
+Ensure that your loved one is walking on dry ground, to prevent slips and falls.

-- Install alarms to call for emergency assistance – Install alarms, bells or ways to call for emergency assistance in case the person falls in the bathroom unsupervised.
+- Install alarms to call for emergency assistance – Install alarms, bells or ways to call for emergency assistance in case your loved one falls in the bathroom unsupervised.